 Receives chapter monies for state dues and scholarship fees.

-Prepares a report for the state budget meeting tabulating projected expenditures of state officers and state chairmen, and also has the estimated number of paying members for the upcoming year.
+Prepares a report for the state budget meeting tabulating projected expenditures of state officers and state chairs, and also has the estimated number of paying members for the upcoming year.

-Prepares a report of state officers’ and state committee chairmen’s expenditures for the state budget meeting.
+Prepares a report of state officers’ and state committee chairs’ expenditures for the state budget meeting.

 Serves as a member of the budget committee.